Invoca/developer-docs/source/api_documentation/transactions.rst

   * - sale_amount
     - Sale Amount
-    - [Call center integration only] Total order amount (not including shipping) as reported by the call center.
+    - [Call center and Call Outcomes integrations] Total order amount (not including shipping) as reported by the call center or as a call outcome.

   * - call_center_call_id
     - Call Center Call Id